 If you’re considering a small-room purifier, Levoit’s a great manufacturer to look at and the LV-H126 is a good choice, too.
 Although I still recommend checking out its bigger brothers, it’s worth a look if you’ve got a budget to keep.

 I was pleasantly surprised at the filter quality, as, despite their similarities, both the filter quality & room size coverage beats that of the competing AC4100.

-Not only that, while it’s a basic model missing the convenience features found in the larger sibling LV-H132, it works well and it’s not too loud during use.
-Airflow is good and the style is nice as well.
+Not only that, but while it’s a basic model missing the convenience features found in the larger sibling LV-H132, it works well and it’s not too loud during use.
+The airflow is good and the style is nice as well.

 I like it, and if you’re tight on money or only need a smaller room purifier, I believe you will too!